 C. The Council finds and determines that, because of the unique nature of the parking licenses and the need to expedite the process for approving the use of City real property in order to serve the City's business retention and attraction goals and to maximized revenue, it is in the best interests of the City not to require competitive bidding for the use of City property for parking licenses.
 Therefore, the provisions of this chapter related to competitive process for leasing or licensing real property shall not be applicable to the licensing of City parking spaces under this section.
-All procedural requirements in other sections of the chapter are hereby superseded in favor of the requirements of this section.
+All procedural requirements in other sections of the chapter are hereby superseded in favor of the requirements of this section with respect to the licensing of City parking spaces under this section.